Azure-Samples/active-directory-xamarin-native-v2/2-With-broker/README.md

 1. Select **Save**.
 1. In the list of pages for the app, select **API permissions**
    - Click the **Add a permission** button and then,
+   - Check to see if your app has Microsoft Graph's User.Read permissions.
+If so, skip to step 3.
-   - Ensure that the **Microsoft APIs** tab is selected
+   - Otherwise, Ensure that the **Microsoft APIs** tab is selected
    - In the *Commonly used Microsoft APIs* section, click on **Microsoft Graph**
    - In the **Delegated permissions** section, ensure that the right permissions are checked: **User.Read**.
 Use the search box if necessary.
    - Select the **Add permissions** button

-### [OPTIONAL] Step 3:  Configure the Visual Studio project with your app coordinates
+### Step 3:  Configure the Visual Studio project with your app coordinates

 In the steps below, "ClientID" is the same as "Application ID" or "AppId".
-1. Open the solution in Visual Studio 2017.
+1. Open the solution in Visual Studio 2019.
 2. Open the `UserDetailsClient\App.cs` file.
 3. Find the assignment for `public static string ClientID` and replace the value with the Application ID from the app registration portal, created in Step 2.

-#### [OPTIONAL] Step 3a: Configure the iOS project with your apps' return URI
+#### [iOS specific] Step 3a: Configure the iOS project with your apps' return URI

 1. Open the `UserDetailsClient.iOS\AppDelegate.cs` file.
 2. Open the `UserDetailsClient.iOS\info.plist` file in a text editor (opening it in Visual Studio won't work for this step as you need to edit the text)